A non-degeneracy theorem for interacting fermions in one dimension: Non-degeneracy of the ground-state

 has a non-degenerate ground-state and the unique (up to a global phase) normalized ground-state wave-function is strictly positive everywhere in $\Omega$. \end{lemma}

-\begin{proof} The proof is based on the variational principle and the strong maximum principle.
-So first, we note that $-\Delta_L$ has discrete spectrum and therefore a ground-state $\Psi$ exists.
+\begin{remark*} The above result appears in various forms throughout the literature \cite[Chapter 6]{Eva10}, and the general form stated above is likely known to experts.
+Nevertheless, due to the lack of a reference for this precise statement, we provide the simple proof below. \end{remark*} \begin{proof} The proof is based on the variational principle and the strong maximum principle.
+So first, we note that $-\Delta_B$ has discrete spectrum and therefore a ground-state $\Psi$ exists.
 Next, we claim that the ground-state can be taken real-valued.
-To see this, note that $\overline{\Phi} \in \mH^1_L(\Omega)$ for any $\Phi \in \mH^1_L(\Omega)$ by the reality preserving property.
+To see this, note that $\overline{\Phi} \in \mH^1_B(\Omega)$ for any $\Phi \in \mH^1_B(\Omega)$ by the reality preserving property.
 In particular

 where $\lambda\geq 0$ is the ground-state energy.
-Consequently, $\overline{\Psi}$ is also a ground-state of $-\Delta_L$, and therefore $2\mathrm{Re} \Psi = \Psi + \overline{\Psi}$ is a ground-state as well.
+Consequently, $\overline{\Psi}$ is also a ground-state of $-\Delta_B$, and therefore $2\mathrm{Re} \Psi = \Psi + \overline{\Psi}$ is a ground-state as well.

 Thus, assuming that the ground-state is real-valued, we can define $\Psi_+ = \max\{0,\Psi\}$ and $\Psi_- = (-\Psi)_+$.
-Since $\mH^1_L(\Omega)$ is positivity preserving by assumption, both $\Psi_+$ and $\Psi_-$ belong to $\mH^1_L(\Omega)$.
+Since $\mH^1_B(\Omega)$ is positivity preserving by assumption, both $\Psi_+$ and $\Psi_-$ belong to $\mH^1_B(\Omega)$.
 Moreover, since they have disjoint support and $\Psi = \Psi_+-\Psi_-$, we have

 Hence, it follows from the variational principle that

 As a consequence, $\Psi_+$ satisfies the Euler-Lagrange (eigenfunction) equation

 or equivalently, $(-\Delta -\lambda)\Psi_+ = 0$ in the distributional sense.
 From standard elliptic regularity (cf. \cite[Section 6.3]{Eva10}), it follows that $\Psi_+ \in C^\infty(\Omega)$.
 As $\Psi_+\geq 0$ and $\lambda \geq 0$ , $\Psi_+$ is a subsolution of Laplace equation,